squid-cloud-samples/todo/frontend/public/tutorial.md

     const assistant = this.squid.ai().assistant();
     const assistantId = await assistant.createAssistant(
       "todoCreator",
-      "Your are designed to create todo list items based on the specified task.
+      "You are designed to create todo list items based on the specified task.
 You should create anywhere between 3-5 todos.", ["createTodoFromAssistant"],
     );
     const threadId = await assistant.createThread(assistantId);